MikeHughesKent/PyFibreBundle/docs/source/low_level.rst

 ------------------------------
 Using the Low-Level Functions
 ------------------------------
-While the ``PyBundle`` class is the recommended way to use most functinality. the lower-level functions can be called directly if greater control is needed.
+While the ``PyBundle`` class is the recommended way to use most functionality. the lower-level functions can be called directly if greater control is needed.

-The fuctions are documented fully in the `Function Reference <functions.html>`_.
+The functions are documented fully in the `Function Reference <functions.html>`_.

 Begin by importing the package::